MrBenC88/HiddenClassicsRPG/README.md

 - Added Section for "Instructions for Grader" [completed]
 - Added Specifications to all methods [completed]
 - Added Simplified Text Based Game when exiting in game menu [completed]

-TODO (future):
+- Convert Text Based Game to Actual Game - Finish Game element portion [Completed]
-- Convert Text Based Game to Actual Game - Finish Game element portion / write tests if necessary
+- Added NPC Battle Event by walking up to futuristic experiment building and pressing enter or clicking button [completed]

 **References for Sources Utilized in Phase 3**